RUCAIBox/RecBole2.0/README.md

 # RecBole 2.0
 Based on a popular recommendation framework [RecBole](https://github.com/RUCAIBox/Recbole), we develop an extended recommendation library called RecBole 2.0, consisting of benchmarking packages for up-to-date topics and architectures.

-RecBole 2.0 includes 7 packages covering the up-to-date research topic in recommender system:
+RecBole 2.0 includes 8 packages covering the up-to-date research topic in recommender system:

-* Data augmentation
+* Data augmentation (RecBole-DA)
-* Meta recommendation
+* Meta recommendation (RecBole-MetaRec)
-* Debiased recommendation
+* Debiased recommendation (RecBole-Debias)
-* Fairness-aware recommendation
+* Fairness-aware recommendation (RecBole-FairRec)
-* Cross-domain recommendation
+* Cross-domain recommendation (RecBole-CDR)
-* Graph-based recommendation
+* Graph-based recommendation (RecBole-GNN)
-* Transformer-based recommendation
+* Transformer-based recommendation (RecBole-TRM)
+* Person-job fit (RecBole-PJF)

 For each package, we provide complete implementations from data loading, experimental setup, evaluation and algorithm implementation.
 This library is of great value to facilitate the up-to-date research in recommender